nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** not exceeding the largest index number e.g. 1, 2, 3,…​
 * At least one of the fields must be provided.
 Refer to [User Input](#user-input) above for more information on the fields.
-* Existing values will be updated to the input values.
+* Existing values will be updated based on the provided input values.
-* When editing tags, all existing tags of the person will be removed and replaced with updated values i.e editing of tags does not cumulatively add them to current tags.
+* When editing tags, all existing tags of the person will be removed and replaced with updated values i.e editing of tags does not cumulatively add them to existing tags.
 * You can remove all the person's tags by typing `edit INDEX t/` where `INDEX` is the person's index.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@gmail.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@gmail.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Finding persons: `find`